Updated 5/18/2021 0630 EST

 - Could be end of month or end of quarter profit taking, which seems to have V bottoms.

-Silver supply deficit (3/22) according to most charts I’ve seen with the silver institute, it appears there was a 350m oz deficit last year and if investment demand through the first 3 months is any indicator, the deficit this year will be biblical. (update 4/4) – I wrote recently about how silver may have massive supply stores on the sideline, but violent price moves up WILL attract FOMO investors and backups at refineries would only allow a trickle of recycling supply to come in to the market as mining supplies could only perhaps dial up 10-20% inside a year, at most.
+Silver supply deficit (5/18) according to most charts I’ve seen with the silver institute, it appears there was a 350m oz deficit last year and if investment demand through the first 3 months is any indicator, the deficit this year will be biblical. (update 4/4) – I wrote recently about how silver may have massive supply stores on the sideline, but violent price moves up WILL attract FOMO investors and backups at refineries would only allow a trickle of recycling supply to come in to the market as mining supplies could only perhaps dial up 10-20% inside a year, at most.
 Meaning, even with massive stores of jewelry and silverware on the sidelines, they may not be activated until price is at $50-$75, and then even so – there’s a finite capacity of refineries to take sterling or junk silver to .999 fine bars.
 Since silver is an asset that is valued more the higher the price, demand could overwhelm the rate of any supply reinforcements easily.
 This could lead to the parabolic rise I discuss from $50 to perhaps $125.
 Once refineries get a 2-3 month supply, this could then lower to $75 or $50 as the new floor.
+5/18 new article says manufacturers are buying EVERYTHING not nailed down to secure future production Inflation Rate 2021 and Shortages: Companies Panic Buying as Supplies Run Short – Bloomberg

 What needs to change with fundamentals?
 What triggers can improve the status?

-- Real rates need to go negative again.
+- (5/7) Real rates to drop even lower.
+CPI numbers coming out next week could really make gold heat up.
 Could be more bond buying or YCC, with CPI creeping up.
 (4/4)Look for falling 30yr soon to take 10yr down, as CPI numbers should be gently creeping up to reflect high commodities prices.

 - DXY may go down over time, which is good for metals.
 This means more fiat fed notes needed to buy one ounce of your favorite shiny